Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective

 \subsection{Textual vs. Visual Semantic Variations}

-The measurement of semantic variations in the transition from $(T_a, I_a)$ to $(T_{p*}, I_{p*})$ can be defined from two perspectives: (1) textual semantic variations $r^T$: The semantic changes in the text, observed through differences between images $I_a$ and $I_{p*}$, and (2) visual semantic variations $r^I$: The semantic changes in the images, observed through differences between texts $T_a$ and $T_{p*}$.
+The measurement of semantic variations in the transition from $(T_a, I_a)$ to $(T_{p*}, I_{p*})$ can be defined from two perspectives: (1) textual semantic variations $r^T$, which refer to the semantic changes in texts, observed through images $I_a$ and $I_{p*}$, and (2) visual semantic variations $r^I$, which refer to the semantic changes in images, observed through texts $T_a$ and $T_{p*}$.